LionSHARE and On-Campus Recruiting Policies and Procedures

 Discrimination and Harassment Policy

 Columbia University is committed to providing a working and learning environment free from unlawful discrimination and harassment.
 Consistent with this commitment and with applicable federal, state and local laws, it is the policy of the University as both an educational institution and an employer to prohibit unlawful discrimination and harassment and to provide faculty, students, and staff who believe that they may be the victims of either with mechanisms for seeking redress.
-We recommend that all students, alumni, vendors, and employers engaged in activities with the Center for Career Education review Columbia's Discrimination and Sexual Harassment Policy and Procedure.
+We recommend that all students, alumni, vendors, and employers engaged in activities with the Center for Career Education review Columbia's Policies and Procedures on Discrimination and Harassment.

 If a student or staff member engaged in an activity sponsored by the Center for Career Education (including but not limited to job listings, workshops, panels, counseling sessions, employer presentations, career fairs, interviews, mentoring, internships, off campus recruiting, and employment) believes that the Discrimination and Sexual Harassment Policy and Procedure may have been violated, he or she is urged to contact the Office of Equal Opportunity and Affirmative Action, a member of the Columbia University Panel on Discrimination and Sexual Harassment, or the Director of Employer and Alumni Relations for the Center for Career Education.
 If the conduct complained of involves a person or persons within the Columbia community, the actions provided for under the Discrimination and Sexual Harassment Policy and Procedure may apply.
 If the conduct complained of involves, in addition to a member of the Columbia community, a party or parties outside the Columbia community, the Center for Career Education may conduct an inquiry.
 In the event the Center for Career Education determines that the complained-of conduct occurred or the outside party chooses not to participate in the inquiry, the Center for Career Education may act to sever the relationship between the Center Career Education and/or Columbia University and the outside party or organization.